Darius-Dyer/WeatherApp/README.md

 # WeatherApp
-This mobile weather application built with React Native and TypeScript that allows users to search locations, view weather conditions, and see 3-day forecastt using the WeatherAPI service.
+This is a mobile weather application built with React Native and TypeScript that allows users to search locations, view weather conditions, and see 3-day forecast using the WeatherAPI service.

-Tech/Stack:
+Tech Stack:
-- TypeScript/React Native.
+- TypeScript / React Native.
 - Expo Go - Development and testing.
 - WeatherAPI - Location, current conditions, and forecast data.
-- AsyncStorage - Persistence for user preferneces and saved locations.
+- AsyncStorage - Persistence for user preferences and saved locations.
 - Linear Gradient - Dynamic background theming based on time of day.

 Features: